The process of graduating is not automatic; students must file a formal request to graduate.

 To file for graduation, log in to your CUNYfirst

-All undergraduate students must be enrolled in the semester in which they intend to graduate.
+All undergraduate students must be term activated in the semester in which they intend to graduate.

-If you are an inactive student and have already fulfilled the requirements for graduation, please go to the Undergraduate Admissions Office
+If you are an inactive student and have already fulfilled the requirements for graduation, please visit the Undergraduate Admissions

-and file a reentry form for graduation purposes only.
+website for directions on how to file readmission.
 You will not have to register for courses.
 We advise you to first see an advisor to make sure you have completed your graduation requirements.

 The fees for maintenance of matriculation are as follows: